Expectations, lineup have grown for Washington State in year No. 2 under Kyle Smith

 The stress the Cougars placed on beefing up the frontcourt, and to some extent the backcourt, was reflected through the 2020 recruiting class, which came in at No. 33 nationally and No. 4 in the Pac-12.

-Last season, 7-footer Volodymyr Markovetskyy was the only player on the roster that stood above 6-foot-9.
-The Ukrainian center has some company in 2020-21, however, thanks to the additions of 6-foot-10 Efe Abogidi, of Nigeria, and 6-foot-10 Dishon Jackson, of Vallejo, California.
+Last season, 7-footer Volodymyr Markovetskyy was the only player on the roster that stood above 6-9.
+The Ukrainian center has some company in 2020-21, however, thanks to the additions of 6-10 Efe Abogidi, of Nigeria, and 6-10 Dishon Jackson, of Vallejo, California.

-Smith also emphasized a longer, springier backcourt, adding 6-foot-5 TJ Bamba, who comes from the Bronx, New York, and 6-foot-3 Jefferson Koulibaly, a native of Montreal.
-Two more high-profile signees, 6-foot-8 Andrej Jakimovski, of Macedonia, and 6-foot-7 Carlos Rosario, a Dominican-born wing, are multifaceted players who’ll give the Cougars a few more ball-handling options without sacrificing size and length.
+Smith also emphasized a longer, springier backcourt, adding 6-5 TJ Bamba, who comes from the Bronx, New York, and 6-3 Jefferson Koulibaly, a native of Montreal.
+Two more high-profile signees, 6-8 Andrej Jakimovski, of Macedonia, and 6-7 Carlos Rosario, a Dominican-born wing, are multifaceted players who’ll give the Cougars a few more ball-handling options without sacrificing size and length.

 Of the incoming freshmen, Smith indicated Jakimovski, Bamba and Koulibaly have the best chance to see floor time immediately, but as with everything else, the coach will let the data make those decisions over the next six weeks.